usc-isi-i2/dig-etl-engine/README.md

 - DIG GUI: `localhost:8089`
 - Elastic Search: `localhost:9200`

+If you are working on OSX or Windows, make sure you give enough memory (4GB or more is recommended) to docker virtual machine.

 # Advanced operations

 If some of the docker images in docker-compose file are updated, run the following command first.